simran-padam/sales-analysis/README.md

 ## Contribution effort:

-100% individual contribution on the workings and submissions of the project
+100% individual contribution on the working and submission of the project